 How much you pay for a bridal bouquet depends the answers to a few questions:

 Much like fruits and vegetables, flowers that aren’t in season are limited in supply, thus more expensive.
-If you already have a wedding date, you can plan your flower arrangements accordingly.
+If you already have a wedding date, you can plan your flower arrangements according to the following seasonal blooms.

 Spring wedding flowers: